View Our Philadelphia Facelift Before and After Pictures

 What is a Facelift?

-There are several different incisions which can be done to achieve a facelift, and consultation with the physician will determine what procedure is right for you.
-An incision can be made from the ear and into the hairline in many cases.
+There are several different incisions which can be done to achieve a facelift, and a complimentary consultation with the physician will determine what procedure is right for you.
+In many cases, an incision can be made from the ear and into the hairline.
 The skin is then separated from the underlying tissue which may then be tightened with or without removing some of that tissue.
-Skin is then repositioned onto the face again, and any excess skin is removed.
+Skin is then repositioned onto the face and any excess skin is removed.
 Sutures are then used to close the incisions.

 Do I Have to Stop Smoking Before a Facelift Procedure?

-We advise that the patient stop smoking at least one month before surgery and one month after due to the way nicotine can adversely affect healing.
+We advise that patients stop smoking at least one month before surgery and one month after due to the negative effects that smoking can have on your recovery and increase in rate of complications.
 Smoking reduces the blood supply to the skin that is necessary for proper healing.
-We strongly urge Providence Facial Plastic and Cosmetic Surgery patients to decrease their exposure to secondhand smoke as well.
+We strongly urge our patients to decrease their exposure to secondhand smoke as well.
+This is all in an effort to improve your results so that you can achieve the look you desire.

 In addition, it is important that sun exposure is reduced for several weeks before surgery to avoid any damage to the skin just before the procedure.
 It may also be advised that you lower your alcohol intake for a short period of time.

 There are several different types of facelifts including the cutaneous (skin only), traditional or SMAS (superficial musculoaponeurotic system), temporal, deep plane, and more.
 Providence Facial Plastic and Cosmetic Surgery consults with you to determine which type best fits your individual needs.
 Our aim is to achieve the best possible aesthetically pleasing result with the least invasive procedure and the least amount of scarring.
-Arrange a consult to decide what type of facelift is the best for you.
+During your complimentary consultation, we can help determine what type of facelift will work best for you.

-Some patients opt to have an eye lift or neck lift done in conjunction with a facelift, but it is best to consult with Dr. Ginsburg before making up your mind.
-Dr. Ginsburg is a knowledgeable and caring facial surgeon who values listening to all of your needs and goals and provide expert advice.
+Some patients opt to have an eye lift or done in conjunction with a facelift, but it is best to consult with Dr. Ginsburg before making up your mind.
+Common procedures done in combination with a facelift include:

 Additional Facial Plastic Surgery Procedures